trueserve/openUF/README.md

 ## Why?
 A few reasons, really:
 - UBNT gear is cost effective, but not the cheapest.
 Sometimes cost is the ultimate factor.
-- The USG is not a particularly good product.
+- The USG is not a particularly impressive product for the price.
 The USG Pro, even less so.
 - Having a central management interface for basic configuration is helpful.
 - Being able to run custom software external to the management interface can be helpful in certain situations.
 Imagine running a custom daemon or piece of software in a container on an always-on device, that device also supplying WiFi to a location.
 This device costs as little as $50 and the network configuration can be remotely managed.